gmarcha/vite-app/README.md

 - `docker.cp.from`: Copy files from a container to the host.
 Require SVC, SRC, DST values.
 - `docker.cp.to`: Copy files from the host to a container.
 Require SVC, SRC, DST values.

-Docker rules can optionally take a SVC value parameter to narrow command to a specific service.
+Docker rules can optionally take a SVC parameter to use command on a specific service.

 ### Kubernetes usage

-Manage and monitor Kubernetes resources using these rules based on Kustomize:
+Manage and monitor Kubernetes resources using Kustomize with these rules:

 - `k8s.apply`: Apply Kubernetes resources defined in `deploy/`.
 - `k8s.delete`: Delete Kubernetes resources defined in `deploy/`.